 Senate Democrats: Stop the NRA.
 Block concealed carry reciprocity

-With Republicans in control of the House and the Senate and NRA-lackey Donald Trump in the White House, the NRA wants to ramp up its extremist agenda on a national scale.
-Republicans are so beholden to the NRA that they will do their bidding.
-Democratic senators have the power to block the Concealed Carry Reciprocity Act.
-Can you add your name today to make sure they act as a firewall between our communities and the NRA’s “guns everywhere” vision for America?
+Now more than ever we need to do everything we can to stop the NRA.
+Republicans are so beholden to the NRA that they will do their bidding, but Democratic senators have the power to block the Concealed Carry Reciprocity Act.
+Can you add your name today to make sure they act as a firewall between our communities and the NRA’s extremism?

 Tell Senate Democrats: Block the Concealed Carry Reciprocity Act.